 Becoming an SPC

-Congratulations on completing your Implementing Scaled Agile Framework® (SAFe®) course—the first step on your path to earning your certification as a SAFe Program Consultant (SPC).
-With the demand for SAFe certified professionals continuing to grow at an accelerated rate—especially among Global 2000 enterprises—the value of an SPC certification is greater now than ever before.
+Congratulations on completing your Implementing SAFe® course—the first step on your path to becoming a Certified SAFe® 4 Program Consultant (SPC).
+With the demand for Certified SAFe® professionals continuing to grow at an accelerated rate—especially among Global 2000 enterprises—the value of an SPC certification is greater now than ever before.

-Becoming an SPC helps maintain your competitive edge within the marketplace.
+Becoming a Certified SAFe® Program Consultant (SPC) helps maintain your competitive edge within the marketplace.
 As an SPC, you are able to:

 - Lead your own SAFe classes upon validation